 Note that you can use also HTML formatting in the description, but the formatting is visible only in QPR Portal.

 The Version page shows version info for the custom element.
-This tab is visible only when the selected element type has the diagram behavior enabled.
+This tab is visible only when the selected element type has hierarchy modeling behavior enabled.

-Note that in the case you insert valid e-mail addresses to the author field, the address(es) defined here will receive e-mail notifications for QPR Portal actions connected to the diagram.
+Note that in the case you insert valid e-mail addresses to the author field, the address(es) defined here will receive e-mail notifications for QPR Portal actions connected to the process level.
 You can add also multiple e-mail addresses separated by a comma.

-To enable the tracking of version information, select the "Use Version Information for Current Diagram" option.
+To enable the tracking of version information, select the "Use Version Information for Current Level" option.

 The Information Items page shows the information items attached to this custom element.
 The lower part of the page shows the description of the selected information item, which cannot be edited.
 An information item can be added, modified and deleted using the Add, View and Remove buttons.
 Double-clicking an information item in the list opens the selected information item at the location, which has been specified in the information item properties.
 With the Default button you can define what information item will be opened if you have set Information Item as the link destination in the Web Style dialog.

 On the connectors page, the incoming and outgoing connectors are shown in separate lists.
 Connectors cannot be modified on this page.
-The incoming list shows data in the following format 'Source element (source diagram) -> connector'.
-The outgoing list shows data in the following format 'connector -> Target element (target diagram)'.
+The incoming list shows data in the following format 'Source element (source level) -> conncetor'.
+The outgoing list shows data in the following format 'connector -> Target element (target level)'.